TStalnaker44/boms_away_study/data_analysis/README.md

 The survey infrastructure package is designed to work out of the box as much as possible, but does require some manual set-up.
 A few files are required before the program can run successfully.
 We now explore each required file.

 #### questions.json
 Should be placed at the top-level of your survey folder.
 This file is used to specify the survey sections, question ids, question text, question types, and other relevant information.
 The structure you provide will also inform how your data JSON files will be created.
-Within the Qualtrics system, navigate to the "Survey" tab of your survey and click on "Tools" > "Import/Export" > "Export Survey" to download a *.qsf file of your survey's structure.
+Within the Qualtrics system, navigate to the "Survey" tab of your survey and click on `"Tools" > "Import/Export" > "Export Survey"` to download a `*.qsf` file of your survey's structure.
 Place this file within your survey's `files` directory.
-From your survey directory, run `scripts/qualtrics_reader.py` to generate the `questions.json` file for your survey.
-Details of the structure of this file are included below.
+Now run the `createQuestionsJson.py` script to generate the `questions.json` file for your survey.
+You will need to set the `SURVEYS` and `OVERWRITE` parameters for your usecase.
+The generated file will contain the basic structure of the questions in your survey, but it may need to be amended based on additional context. **Important: questions eliciting Personally Identifiable Information (PII) which needs to be sanitized from the output must be marked with the `contains_pii` field.** Full details of the structure of this file are included below.

-You should not include an initial question asking for user consent in your `questions.json`.
+You should not include an initial question asking for user consent in your `questions.json`

 The names assigned to questions should be distinct, even across groups.
-Assigned names do not have to match those you assigned in Qualtrics, but it is good practice to keep them synced.
+Assigned names do not have to match those you assigned in Qualtrics, but it is good practice to keep them synced when possible.

 An example has been provided below.